liyue201/gostl/README.md

 # GoSTL

-GoSTL is a algorithm and data structure library for go, designed to provide functions similar to C++ STL.
+GoSTL is a algorithm and data structure library for go,designed to provide functions similar to C++ STL,but more powerful.

-## Functions
+## Function list
-- container
+- containers
     - array
     - vector
     - list